docker/machine/CONTRIBUTING.md

 to [gox](https://github.com/mitchellh/gox).
 This is very useful if you want to iterate quickly on a new feature, bug fix, etc.

-For instance, if you only want to compile for use on OSX with the x86_64 arch,
+For instance, if you only want to compile for use on OS X with the x86_64 arch,
 run:

     $ script/build -osarch="darwin/amd64"